Billplz/api_slate/source/index.html.md

 1. Merchant compares the checksum sent, and store card details if they match.

 <aside class="notice">
-  This feature won't be enabled by default, and only applicable to Priority & Ultimate members.
+  This feature won't be enabled by default, and only applicable to paid plan members.
 Email <a href="mailto:team@billplz.com?subject=Senangpay_Tokenization">team@billplz.com</a> for assistance.
 </aside>

 #### Create Card